Types of credit

 Borrowing money has become tougher, but there are still several different ways to do it.

-Overdraft
+Overdraft facility

-Your bank allows you to temporarily take extra money out of your current account.
-You are usually expected to pay this money back quickly, and the interest charges can be very expensive.
 The cost is even higher if you do this without asking the bank first.
 You could be charged stiff penalties that may add up to hundreds of pounds over a few months.
-Read more about overdrafts.
+Learn more about overdrafts in this blog.

 Pros: Quick way to borrow money